 We encourage our residents to discover their interests and talents, and to discover how the nervous system works, what goes wrong in neurological disease, and what we can do to improve the outlook for our patients.
-Our faculty are working on many of those solutions, and they welcome our residents as colleagues to join them on these voyages of discovery.
+Our faculty are developing many of those solutions, and they welcome our residents as colleagues to join them on these voyages of discovery.
 Most of our residents choose to participate in a research project of their choice during their residency, and they present their results at our annual Resident Research Day.
-Faculty at BIDMC work on research problems in all of the subspecialties of neurology.
-They work on these problems from single ion channels to the circuits that regulate behavior to the implementation of new therapies for patients.
+Faculty at BIDMC work on research problems in all subspecialties of neurology.
+Research themes range from single ion channels to the circuits that regulate behavior to the implementation of new therapies for patients.
 We have more than a dozen basic science research laboratories, investigating fields from Parkinson’s disease to epilepsy, sleep to autism, and brain tumors to peripheral neuropathies to stroke pathophysiology.
 In addition, our patients inspire robust clinical research programs in cognitive neuroscience, neuroimaging, neuropsychology, and non-invasive brain stimulation, autonomic physiology, muscle pathophysiology, and sleep physiology.
 As a clinical department, we have human-based research programs focusing on autism, Alzheimer’s disease, fronto-temporal dementia, memory disorders, stroke prevention, recovery from stroke, concussion, Parkinson’s disease, Huntington’s disease, Spinocerebellar Ataxia, ALS, peripheral neuropathies, autonomic disorders, epilepsy, brain tumors, multiple sclerosis, headache, and sleep disorders.
 In addition, the strengths of basic and clinical research approaches are being combined into several innovative translational research lines.
-The total NIH support for research in our Neurology Department in 2018 was $16,100,000, comparable to large neurology departments of entire universities (e.g., Cornell, Emory).
+The total NIH support for research in our Neurology Department in 2021 was $18,300,000, comparable to large neurology departments of entire universities (e.g., Cornell, Emory).
 Boston Children’s Hospital has a similarly outstanding level of support.
-To make these research opportunities easily accessible to our Neurology residents, we have a R25 program that has enabled over a dozen of our neurology residents to conduct postdoctoral research training during and after their residencies, helping launched their careers as successful physician-researchers.
+To make these research opportunities easily accessible to our Neurology residents, we have a R25 program that has enabled over a dozen of our neurology residents to conduct postdoctoral research training during and after their residencies, helping launch their careers as successful physician-researchers.

 Current research opportunities include: